laurent-martin/aspera-api-examples/README.md

 The Transfer SDK is a gRPC service that allows you to transfer files in an application.
 It is a client API that can be used in various languages.

-The file `transfer.proto` shall be used to generate the stub code for the client side of Transfer SDK using your own version of the language.
+The file `transfer.proto` describes in the remote procedure call interface provided by the daemon `asperatransferd`.

 ```text
  +----------------+